 Schools work with Child Protection Teams (which include the school nurse, principal, guidance counselor, classroom teacher, and other designated school personnel).
 These teams meet routinely to review the safety and well-being of students.

-The following person has been designated by CCSU to coordinate efforts to comply with the regulations implementing Title VI, Title IX, and section 504 of the Rehabilitation Act of 1973:
+The following person has been designated by EWSD to coordinate efforts to comply with the regulations implementing Title VI, Title IX, and section 504 of the Rehabilitation Act of 1973:

 51 Park Street

 Fax: (802) 878-1370

 Privacy Rights and Student SurveysSurveys and evaluations can be a valuable resource for schools and communities in determining student needs for educational services.
 Surveys and evaluations are often essential to help schools determine where to focus instruction and resources to better help our students.
 EWSD schools will notify parents/guardians when a planned survey, analysis or evaluation will be conducted.
 Parents/guardians have the right to opt their student out of participating in certain surveys, as listed below.